huzeyfe-erkek/Cpp-Project-Templates/README.md

 # C++ Project Templates

 Various templates for C++ projects.
+Bash scripts can be used for generating new projects

 ## QMake

 ### [libmylibrary](QMake/libmylibrary)

 Template for libraries.
-You can use libmylibrary.sh bash script for generating new projects.
 File hierarchy:

 <pre>
 libmycudalibrary